Netherlands chapter of a pan-European network

 In the Netherlands, Eurodefense Nederland foundation (EDNL) discusses the national defense policy and the security and defense policy of the European Union and formulates common positions on this matter.
 EDNL meets about once every six weeks.
 Former Defence minister Dr. Wim van Eekelen is honorary president of EDNL.

-The positions of EDNL are disseminated in the international EuroDéfense network and through the partnership with the Defense and Security Department of the Royal Institute of Engineers (KIVI).
-EDNL also communicates directly with Dutch ministers and members of parliament.
+The positions of EDNL are disseminated in the international EuroDéfense network and through the partnership with the Defense and Security Division of the Royal Netherlands Society of Engineers (KIVI).
+EDNL also communicates directly with ministers and members of parliament in the Netherlands.

 More information about EDNL and the the international Eurodefense network can be found at the About EDNL page.